 Five years after King Stefan's death, Prince Philip proposes to Queen Aurora, the ruler of the Moors.
 Both Aurora and Maleficent are invited to meet Philip's parents, King John and Queen Ingrith, but the meeting ends in disaster as Maleficent loses her temper and King John is apparently cursed.

 Yet Queen Ingrith plans to kill her husband, frame Maleficent and tries to have her killed, but Maleficent is rescued by another of her kind, one of the few surviving Dark Fey who live in an underground home.
-Ingrith hopes to use the wedding as a way to ambush and wipe out the faerie Moor Folk and provoke a war that will result in human ruling supreme.
+Ingrith hopes to use the wedding as a way to ambush and wipe out the faerie Moor Folk and provoke a war that will result in humans ruling supreme.
 Can Aurora prevent her people from being wiped out and be reunited with Maleficent, her adopted mother?
-Who will Philip believe, her mother or fiancé?
+Who will Philip believe, his mother or fiancée?

 |Length||72 minutes||114 minutes|